haneytron/simplsockets/README.md

 ============================================

-1.3.0
+1.3.1
 ------------------

-- **BREAKING CHANGE**: `SimplSocket` has been divided into `SimplSocketClient` and `SimplSocketServer` to better reflect behaviour and use
+ - Keep-alive used to ensure proper disconnect when one side hangs up and TCP does not detect it

-- Fixed bugs related to asynchronous multiplexer state handling which could cause unhandled exceptions if a thread experienced an error while another thread was waiting for data
+ - Much more robust communication via simplification of code

-- Even more efficient communication via multiplexer data re-use and pools
+ - Fixed numerous communication bugs that could cause crashes

-- Code clean-up and optimization
+ - Better performance via better object pooling and re-use

 INSTALLATION INSTRUCTIONS